aamend/ml-registry/README.md

 ### Deploy Pipeline

 Inspired by the scikit-learn project, spark ML relies on Pipeline to execute machine learning workflows at scale.
-Spark stores binaries in a "crude" way, simply serializing models metadata to a given path (hdfs or s3).
+Spark stores binaries in a "crude" way by serializing model metadata to a given path (hdfs or s3).

 ```scala
 val pipeline: Pipeline = new Pipeline().setStages(stages)